 Replace a toilet or plumbing fixture (maybe)

 This one comes with a big caveat: while some basic plumbing is okay, anything that involves replacing a full toilet or changing a plumbing run is out of scope for an amateur plumber.
 Our advice is to do your research before starting any project: if it seems overwhelming, it probably is.

 If the cabin needs a new lick of paint or the boat house needs a darker stain, have at it!
 Before you start, make sure you have the necessary drop cloths, rollers, brushes, and enough paint to finish the job.
-You are also going to want to well-researcged on the proper prepartion for painting/staining—could mean the differenc between a success, and less than a success.
+You are also going to want to researched on the proper preparation for painting/staining—could mean the difference between a success, and less than a success.
 Make sure to slather on the sunscreen and wear a hat if you’re painting outside—and stay hydrated!
 Painting can be tough work.

 Replacing deck boards

 Replacing a rotted or split deck board is only a day’s work if you have the right tools and materials.
 The hardest part is taking out the old deck board.
 There will likely be a few tools that you will need including a pry bar, hammer, nails/deck screws and a few others.
 You may even need a skill saw or jigsaw to get the job done.
 Remember that your safety should take priority and when dealing with prying & cutting wood be sure to wear your safety glasses!
 While simple, this procedure does involve some elbow grease and a few fiddly steps, so make sure to do your research and all your shopping in advance to save time and hassle.

 NOT TO DIY